iMakeMehPrograms/iMakeMehPrograms/README.md

 # Current

-- Working on a 3D/2D, library/framework, game engine/demo maker.
+- Working on a 3D/2D, library, game engine/demo maker.
 - Eyeing the progress of new C++ asynchronous ops